hudson-and-thames/mlfinlab/docs/source/implementations/frac_diff.rst

 Implementation
 ==============

-The following function implemented in mlfinlab can be used to derive fractionally differentiated features
+The following function implemented in mlfinlab can be used to derive fractionally differentiated features.

+.. function::  frac_diff_ffd(series, diff_amt, thresh=1e-5))

     Source: Chapter 5, AFML (section 5.5, page 83);

     The steps are as follows:

     - Compute weights (this is a one-time exercise)
     - Iteratively apply the weights to the price series and generate output points

     This is the expanding window variant of the fracDiff algorithm

-Note 1: For thresh-1, nothing is skipped
+    1. Note: For thresh-1, nothing is skipped

-Note 2: diff_amt can be any positive fractional, not necessarility bounded [0, 1]
+    2. Note: diff_amt can be any positive fractional, not necessarility bounded [0, 1]

-.. function::  frac_diff_ffd(series, diff_amt, thresh=1e-5))

     :param series: (pd.Series) a time series that needs to be differenced
     :param diff_amt: (float) Differencing amount